Drinfeld J Presentation of Twisted Yangians: Symmetric spaces and simple half-loop Lie algebras

-A proof is given in section \ref{Sec:7.1}.
-Note that in the contrast to $\cL^+$, the twisted algebra $\cH^+$ for ${\rm rank}(\fg)\geq2$ has level-2 and level-3 higher-order defining relations, which we call {\it horrific relations}.
-This is due to the fact that even and odd levels of $\cH^+$ are not equivalent.
-The ${\rm rank}(\fg)=1$ case is exceptional.
-The Drinfel'd presentation in this case has level-$4$ relation instead (see \cite{BelCra12}, section 4.2).
+The proof is given in Section \ref{sec:7.2}.
+Note that in the contrast to $\cL^+$, the twisted algebra $\cH^+$ for $\operatorname{rank}(\fg)\geq2$ has degree-2 and degree-3 def\/ining relations.
+The $\operatorname{rank}(\fg)=1$ case is exceptional.
+The Drinfeld~J presentation in this case has a degree-$4$ relation instead; see \cite[Section~4.2]{BelCra12}.